 2. Cinque Terre, Italy

-An easy train ride from Florence, the five seaside villages of Cinque Terre are the epitome of charm.
+If you’re traveling to Florence, the five seaside villages of Cinque Terre are an easy train ride away.
+And they are the epitome of charm.
 These quaint villages are linked together by hiking trails, which offer spectacular views of the Italian coastline, the colorful houses and the hillside vineyards.

 Cinque Terre is often compared to its southern rival, the Amalfi Coast, yet it is so different.
 Spend a day swimming in the water in Manarola before watching an unforgettable sunset from the rocks along the water in Riomaggiore.
 Manarola (in my opinion) may be one of the best small towns in Italy and maybe even one of the most romantic places in Europe.

-Read more: A guide to each village in Cinque Terre
+Read more: A travel planning guide to Cinque Terre